-The Infectious Diseases Department provides clinical expertise in the diagnosis and management of unusual and complicated infections, tropical diseases and children with HIV infection and AIDS.
+The Great Ormond Street Hospital (GOSH) Infectious Diseases department provides clinical expertise in the diagnosis and management of unusual and complicated infections, tropical diseases and children with HIV infection and AIDS.

 A major part of the service is dedicated to the care of HIV infected children.
 Services offered by the HIV team include:

 Testing of babies and children for HIV including pre- and post-test counselling.

 Full investigations, monitoring and treatment of children with HIV and AIDS.

 Support, advice, information and training on paediatric HIV infection.

 Transitioning of young HIV positive people to adult services.

 Shared care with local district general hospitals and paediatricians.